-- 1. The composition and terms of reference of Principal University Committees and their sub-committees are described in Part Two, to which an illustrative chart is attached.
+- 1. The composition and terms of reference of principal University committees and subcommittees are described in Part One.
 The composition and terms of reference of Court, Council and Senate are laid down in the Charter and Statutes and may be modified only after petition to and approval by the Privy Council.
-The number of committees is kept under review to minimise the time and resources they consume.
-The final responsibility rests with Council, and Senate, but internal communications are of the utmost importance. - 2.
-This document is not an exhaustive list of all the groups, sub-groups, working groups and task and finish groups that are functioning across the organisation, and resources do not enable for all of these to be captured in one place.
-This document is limited to the main governance committees and groups that are in existence during this academic year.
-If you are the Secretary or Chair of a key committee or working group that you consider should also be included, please contact the Governance Office. - 3.
-The dates and times of the main committees are announced before the beginning of each new session.
-The dates and times of meetings are determined in advance and copies of the Committee Timetable are placed on the Governance Office website. - 4.
-The Governance Office produce a committee timetable annually for Court, Council and Senate and the principal committees that report to them.
-Although some bodies meet only annually, the normal pattern of meetings is one full cycle in each four-monthly period, i.e. routine business will pass from sub-committees to the meetings of Senate and Council once a term.
-Units and sub-committees and groups not covered by this annual timetable should organise their business and meetings to suit these cycles. - 5.
-The University Council agrees the procedure for delegated authority.
-This gives an individual, a sub-group or a separate committee limited authority to act or to make decisions on behalf of the main committee.
-Current guidance may be obtained from the Governance Office. - 6.
-Changes to the Terms of Reference or composition of any committee or sub-group, including setting up or disbandment of a committee, will need to be reviewed and approved by the parent committee, or by the University Executive Group (UEG) where no parent committee is stated.
-Once a change has been approved, details of the change and the date of the formal approval should be sent to the Governance Office who will amend the Organisation of the University.
-Where the changes are significant and / or affect other committees, there may be a need for further consultation or discussion to take place before the Organisation of the University can be updated. - 7.
-Chairs and Secretaries are required to structure agenda so as to ensure that the scarce time of their committee members is used to best advantage. - 8.
-All members of committees should note that, although minutes and supplementary papers may be widely circulated for informational purposes, the actual proceedings of meetings themselves are private, and statements made by individuals during those meetings are confidential.
-Individuals or groups who wish to circulate papers or items of business must do so through the Secretary of the committee concerned.
+The overall number of committees and groups is kept under review to ensure the most effective deployment of University resources. - 2.
+This document is not an exhaustive list of all the groups, sub-groups, working groups and task and finish groups across the organisation.
+This document is limited to the main governance committees and groups.
+If you are the Secretary or Chair of a key committee or group that you consider should also be included, please contact the Governance Office. - 3.
+The dates and times of the main committees are announced before the beginning of each academic year.
+The pattern and sequencing of meetings are determined in advance to ensure reporting and assurance requirements internal and external are met.
+The Governance Office produces the Timetable annually for Council, Senate and sub-committees.
+Although some bodies only meet annually, the normal pattern of meetings is one full cycle in each fourmonthly period, i.e. routine business will pass from sub-committees to the meetings of Senate and Council once a term.
+Units and sub-committees and groups not covered by this annual timetable should organise their business and meetings to suit these cycles.
+The Committee Timetable is available to all staff and students on the Governance Office website.